Student Handbook: Demonstration Policy

 2. The Dean of Students will forward this document and a brief explanation of his or her decision to a group comprised of one faculty member of the Student Life Council (Rose Hill)/Student Life Committee of the Faculty Senate, one administrator appointed by the Dean of Students and the Executive Presidents of the three student government bodies for the campus: United Student Government, Residence Halls Association and Commuting Students Association.

-4. The Dean of Students will inform this group as well as the Organizer/Liaison seeking to conduct the event as to their final decision.
+4. The Dean of Students will notify this group as well as the Organizer/Liaison of the final decision.

 Procedures for Responding to Obstructive or Disruptive Demonstrations

-1. The Dean of the college or the official responsible for the specific building area affected should summon the Dean of Students and the Department of Public Safety to the scene.
+1. The Dean of the college or the official responsible for the specific building area affected should summon the Dean of Students or designee and the Department of Public Safety to the scene.

-2. The Dean of Students, in consultation with the Dean of the college or the official responsible for the specific building or area affected, will determine the point at which the normal operations of the specific building or area are disrupted.
+2. The Dean of Students or designee, in consultation with the Dean of the college or the official responsible for the specific building or area affected, will determine the point at which the normal operations of the specific building or area are disrupted.

-3. If it is decided that the demonstration is disruptive or obstructive, the Dean of Students will take the following steps:
+3. If it is decided that the demonstration is disruptive or obstructive, the Dean of Students or designee will take the following steps:

 • Inform the demonstrators that their actions are disrupting the normal process of the area in question and that they should cease and desist their activities.
 The demonstrators will also be informed specifically how they may continue their demonstration in a manner which is not disruptive or obstructive.